The Cellar Door: Cellar Door Productions

 The Cellar Door Nightclub was a partnership between Jack Boyle and Sam L'Hommedieu Jr. The pair also owned two other popular Georgetown nightspots, The Crazy Horse and The Bayou, as well as The Stardust, a music club in Waldorf, Maryland.
 They went on to found Cellar Door Productions, which became the largest concert promoter from Baltimore to Florida, with offices in Washington D.C., Ft.
 Lauderdale FL, Myrtle Beach, SC, and Detroit.
 Bill Reid was president of Cellar Door Productions from 1983 until his firing in 1997.
 The Cellar Door Cos. were sold to SFX Entertainment in 1999.
 Cellar Door developed the Nissan Pavilion concert venue, now called the Jiffy Lube Live, west of Washington, DC.
 The mailing address of Jiffy Lube Live (now owned by Live Nation) is 7800 Cellar Door Drive.
+As well as Virginia Beach's Veterans United Home Loans Amphitheater at 3550 Cellar Door Dr, VB, VA.

 Boyle continued with SFX after it was purchased by Clear Channel Entertainment and is now retired.
 L'Hommedieu managed the Warner Theatre (Washington, D.C.) during the 1980s.